InRule/DMNModeler/doc/DMNModels.md

 ![InRule DMN Step By Step Guide Step 1](../images/InRuleDMN_Model_Step1.PNG)

-Now let's document more this decision.
+Now let's document more about this decision.
 Let's take into consideration that some products might have a discount, or the customer might have a promo code on the order.

 ![InRule DMN Step By Step Guide Step 2](../images/InRuleDMN_Model_Step2.PNG)

-As our guide above suggests, it's time to think if some decisions are public, and other private.
-Indeed, all the discounts and promotions calculation when determining the subtotal price is internal and we should separate that from the final price calculation.
+As our guide above suggests, it's time to consider which decisions might be public decision services and which are private.
+Indeed, all the discounts and promotion calculations are likely internal and we should separate that from the final price calculation.
 So a Decision Service can be added to our model:

 ![InRule DMN Step By Step Guide Step 3](../images/InRuleDMN_Model_Step3.PNG)